Goals

 Fisherman’s Walk

 • The areas around the west and east entrances, the three pavilions and the steps to the Fisherman’s Walk parking area have been cleared.
-This was done to access and evaluate the structures;
+This was done to access and evaluate the structures.

 Brenton Hall